hoangKnLai/vscode-ipython/README.md

 **Features**:
 - Handling of encoding `# -*- coding: <encoding-name> -*-` automatically when parsing code to send to IPython console
-- Added runToLine and runFromLine
+- Added ipython.runToLine and ipython.runFromLine
-- Improved keybindings

 **Fixes:**
 - Keybindings